 Add one tablespoon of finely chopped fresh herbs.
 I recommend any combination of thyme, parsley, and sage.
 Use a smaller quantity if using dried herbs as they are stronger.
 Especially dry-rubbed sage.

 Saute 2 tablespoons of shallots in olive oil over medium heat until soft.
 Add 12 ounces of thinly sliced cremini mushrooms.
 Saute to release the liquid, once the liquid is almost evaporated add your turkey stock.

 Creamy Turkey Gravy

 tir in ¼ cup heavy cream BEFORE adding your potato starch.
-You made need less of the starch slurry.
+You may need less of the starch slurry.
 This variation is not dairy-free.

-Leftover turkey gravy should be stored in the fridge in a airtight container.
+Leftover gluten-free gravy should be stored in the fridge in an airtight container.
 It will be good for 3 to 5 days.

-You can reheat it in the microwave, and cover it with a pepper towel to prevent splatters.
+You can reheat it in the microwave but be sure to cover it with a pepper towel to prevent splatters.

 💬Frequently Asked Questions

 Potato starch is the preferred thickener for gluten-free gravies because it clumps less than cornstarch resulting in a silky smooth texture.
 You can also use arrowroot starch which is a bit harder to find.

 Gluten-Free Turkey Gravy